MicrosoftDocs/learn/learn-pr/azure/azure-vmware-solution/includes/12-summary.md

 ﻿Contoso needed a way to secure outbound internet connectivity from its Azure VMware Solution private cloud.
-Contoso also wanted to continue using their favourite NVA in Azure.
+Contoso also wanted to continue using their favorite NVA in Azure.

 Azure VMware Solution addressed both these requirements.
 The process involves generating and injecting a default route (0.0.0.0/0) from the NVA.
 Azure Route Server can be used to learn the default route from a custom or 3rd party NVAs using BGP.
 Azure Route Server then propagates the default route to Azure VMware Solution private cloud.
 Azure Firewall is used to control and inspect outbound internet traffic from Azure VMware Solution private cloud.